 These biases are not explicitly coded in AI systems, but they emerge due to the data on which the systems are trained.

-Fiddler Labs specializes in making AI systems which are more transparent and understandable in an effort to reduce biases.
+Fiddler Labs specializes in making AI systems that are more transparent and understandable in an effort to reduce biases.

 The regulatory environment is another strong use case for explainable AI.